AVG Antivirus Review 2023

 91%

-AVG Antivirus made a very favorable impression upon AV-Test, most recently (June 2021) taking maximum points in both security and performance.
-With that said, the software only received 2 out of 3 stars in AV-Comparatives's latest real-world protection test , owing to too many false positives.
+AVG Antivirus made a good impression on AV-Test, taking maximum points in both security and performance.
+With that said, the software only received 2 out of 3 stars in AV-Comparatives's real-world protection test, owing to too many false positives.
 All the same, the program blocks 99.9% of malware.

-AVG Antivirus completed a full system scan very quickly (within 26 minutes) on our test rig, however, it also informed us that it didn't get all malicious files and recommended a follow-up scan.
-Even though the software received excellent performance scores from the two testing labs we consult, we did notice some slight lagging while the deep scan was running.
+AVG Antivirus completed a full system scan very quickly (within 26 minutes), however, we were notified that it didn't catch all malicious files and recommended a follow-up scan.
+Even though the software received excellent performance scores from the two testing labs we consulted, we did notice some lag while the deep scan was running.

-AVG Antivirus performed well with both the independent testing labs we consulted, as well as in our own assessment, even if the deep scan slightly inhibited our computer's performance.
+AVG Antivirus performed well with both the independent testing labs we consulted, as well as in our own assessment, even if the deep scan did somewhat impact our computer's performance.

 Visit Website